Table of Contents

 What is a Certificate of Deposit (CD)?

 A Certificate of Deposit (CD) is a time deposit provided by banks and financial institutions, allowing investors to deposit funds for a specified period at a fixed interest rate.
 In exchange, investors receive a certificate delineating the deposit amount, interest rate, maturity date, and withdrawal terms.
-Notably, CDs boast a low-risk profile and are typically insured by either the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) up to certain limits, enhancing investor confidence.
+CDs boast a low-risk profile and are typically insured, enhancing investor confidence.
+For a deeper understanding of fixed-income investment options, you can go ahead and explore our guide on Fixed Deposits.

-3. Principal Protection: CDs prioritize principal protection, assuring investors that their initial investment amount will be preserved, thereby appealing to risk-averse individuals seeking capital preservation.
+- Principal Protection: CDs prioritize principal protection, assuring investors that their initial investment amount will be preserved.
+This makes them ideal for those prioritizing security.

 Considerations and Precautions